Artwork by

 Written by

-Schizophrenia is a chronic mental health disorder where individuals interpret reality abnormally, and it affects the way they behave, think, and see the world Schizophrenia characterizes a combination of delusion, hallucinations, abnormal thinking, and impaired behavior affecting daily activities.
+Schizophrenia is a chronic mental health disorder where individuals interpret reality abnormally, and it affects the way they behave, think, and see the world.
+Schizophrenia characterises a combination of delusion, hallucinations, abnormal thinking, and impaired behaviour affecting daily activities.

 Schizophrenia is not to be ignored!
 Schizophrenia is not curable, but if left undiagnosed, this condition can worsen.
 Hence, timely treatment is needed to manage schizophrenia symptoms.
 A schizophrenic person can cause harm to self and to others.
 Early detection of Schizophrenia Symptoms in adults can help the person to manage schizophrenia and live a normal life.